What are Polyphenols & What are their Benefits?

 Polyphenols are a type of micronutrient that contains health-promoting properties and can be found in a wide variety of fruits and vegetables.
 Plant polyphenols are rich in antioxidants and are known to help fight off free radicals and prevent damage to cells.

 Polyphenols are micronutrients with an antioxidant activity which is found mostly in dried spices, fruits, red wine, cocoa and vegetables.
 They play an important role in the body, protecting against free-radicals.
-Polyphenols also play an important role as a prebiotic for your health and wellness.
+Polyphenols also play an important role as a prebiotic for our health and wellness.
 There are over 8,000 polyphenols found in foods but sometimes we do not consume enough through our diet.

 Perfect formulation and balance with these key ingredients: Pomegranate Extract, Quercetin Dihydrate, Turmeric Extract, Bitter Orange, Organic Decaf Green Tea, Grape Extract, Blueberry Extract, Apple Extract, Aronia Extract, Olive Extract, Açaí, Noni, Alfalfa, Hawthorn Berry Powder, Celery Extract.